 From nineteen years old, all through my twenties, and later through some years of major trauma and recovery in my forties, through those times of tremendous growth, awakening, transition, trauma and transformation, art served to heal and integrate me.
 There were times I was so entangled, so stuck, so confused, on the verge of exploding or imploding with emotions and feelings I could not articulate or process.
 I would take my drawing book and color pencils, oil pastels, or often only crayons, and within minutes I was in a healing zone.
-The very act of free-form, spontaneous creation soothed, integrated, and put me back into a healthy order again.
+The very act of free-form, spontaneous creation soothed, integrated, and put me back into a healthy alignment again.

-Doctors should be writing prescriptions for artwork, not handing out pills to control and further suppress people’s emotional pain.
+Doctors should be writing prescriptions for artwork, not handing out pills that often only serve to control and further suppress people’s emotional pain.
 A wise doctor will bring forth his patients inner expression and healing through music, voice, color, art, writing and dance.
 The way our culture devalues and suppresses the artist, which is within everyone’s truest nature, without doubt contributes to disease and unhappiness.
 We are all dancers, musicians and artists at heart.
 We are all made in the image and likeness of God the Creator.

 Art and Writing as Transformation and Healing Therapy